 Freshman applicants, please visit the Admission Requirements page for more information.

-Admission criteria for this program vary based on the relative strength of test scores, class rank and GPA.
+Admission criteria for this program vary based on the relative strength of test scores, rank and GPA.
 Please see the Freshman Class Profile for this major in the Quick Facts sidebar on this page for the range of academic credentials typically accepted into this program.
 Freshmen applying to this program should also have completed the following college-preparatory subjects:

 - 4 units of English